cristocola/Pomodoro_Fusion_v2/TECHNICAL_DOCUMENTATION.md

 1.  **Web Server (`src/server.py`):** A Flask application that serves the web interface and handles user authentication.
     *   **Authentication:** Manages a user login session.
 The main timer page and the new task dashboard are protected and require a user to be logged in.
+    *   **Proxy-Aware Middleware:** The server uses `werkzeug.middleware.proxy_fix` to correctly handle `X-Forwarded-Proto` headers from reverse proxies like Cloudflare.
+This is essential for ensuring secure session cookies work correctly over HTTPS.
     *   **API Proxy:** Acts as a secure proxy for all requests from the frontend to the API server.
 It forwards requests to both the original session logging endpoints and the new task management endpoints.

 2.  **API Server (`src/api_server.py`):** A dedicated Flask application providing a RESTful API for all database operations.
 It is secured with a secret API key (`X-API-Key: testpassword1`).
 The API server now manages two separate databases.